Replicable-MARL/MARLlib/docs/source/algorithm/iddpg.rst

 Workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Each agent follows the standard DDPG learning pipeline as described in Preliminary.
+Each agent follows the standard DDPG learning pipeline.
 No information is shared across agents.

 .. figure:: ../images/IDDPG.png
     :width: 600